NEC delivers on health upgrade

 The project, which commenced with a tender process in 2012, was completed recently with the next stage of development already in progress.

 The solution covered everything from backend infrastructure, integrating hardware and services from a number of vendors including Cisco, ASCOM, SPOK and Wavelink, through to display systems and unified communications.
-NEC Australia’s proposal covered the design, procurement and implementation of the new building’s ICT network, telephone system and data centre.
+NEC Australia’s proposal covered the design, procurement and implementation of the new building’s ICT network, telephone system and data center.

 Customers and staff have been able to benefit a comprehensive digital display and signage system that includes commercial displays, touchscreens and NEC Live digital communications software with embedded signage players.